 Yes.
-Recruits are hired prior to entering the Academy, and are therefore paid employees while completing initial training.
-We also pay for your lodging and meals while at the Academy.
+Recruits and Laterals are hired prior to entering the Academy, and are therefore paid employees while completing initial training.

 Do you offer ride-alongs with WDFW officers?

-Ridealong opportunities are extremely limited due to COVID restrictions.
-Candidates selected for an interview or who successfully complete an interview may be accommodated.
-To request a ridealong, you'll need to contact the WDFW Police dispatch center at 360-902-2936 and choose option 1 to speak with a communications officer.
-All requestors will have to pass a simple background check before riding with one of our officers, in addition to complying with the Governor’s vaccine mandate.
+Ride-along opportunities may be limited depending on location.
+Candidates selected for an interview, or who successfully complete an interview, may be accommodated.
+To request a ride-along, you'll need to contact the WDFW Police dispatch center at 360-902-2936 and choose option 1 to speak with a communications officer.
+All requestors will have to pass a basic background check before riding with one of our officers, in addition to complying with the Governor’s vaccine mandate.

 For candidates wanting to ride-along in preparation for an interview panel interview, request the ride-along upon receiving the interview invitation.
 If unsuccessful in an attempt to schedule a ride-along, contact firstname.lastname@example.org to be connected with an Officer for a phone consult.